This is not intended to be an exhaustive list, but rather a place to organize and store potentially useful tools as I encounter and use them.

 - Wordnik: definitions from multiple sources, so you can see as many different takes on a word's meaning as possible.

-- YourDictionary: YourDictionary is an easy to use on-line dictionary and thesaurus.
+- YourDictionary: YourDictionary is easy to use online dictionary and thesaurus.
 It offers quick-click access to more in-depth information including specialty definitions and related articles.
 It provides straightforward definitions that actually make sense along with example use cases for the most popular words.

 - Visuwords - online graphical dictionary: Look up words to find their meanings and associations with other words and concepts.
 Produce diagrams reminiscent of a neural net.
 Learn how words associate.

 - Visual Thesaurus: an interactive dictionary and thesaurus that allows you to discover the connections between words in a visually captivating display.
 With a subscription, you will also get access to the Spelling Bee, VocabGrabber, and Online Magazine.

 - Global Glossary: multilingual dictionary built by combining a multitude of sources from all over the Web.

 - Glossary Links: database contains 1400 different glossaries with a category, language, and keyword search (the keyword search looks only for words in the title of the glossary).

 - Lexicool.com:offers primarily a directory of "all" the online bilingual and multilingual dictionaries and glossaries freely available on the Internet.

 - MetaGlossary: to find meaning, not just links.
 Defining over 2,000,000 terms, phrases, and acronyms.

 - TermCoord Glossary Links: European Parliament Terminology Coordination.